 Besides address collisions, the instruction restart model used for exception processing in the M68040 causes another potential problem.
 After the operand fetch for an instruction, an exception that causes the instruction to be aborted can occur, resulting in another access for the operand after the instruction restarts.
 For example, an exception could occur after a read access of an I/O device's status register.
-The exception causes the instruction to be aborted and the register to be read again.
+The exception causes the instruction to be read again.
 If the first read accesses clears the status bits, the status information is lost, and the instruction obtains incorrect data.